gshubhamk/gshubhamk.github.io/index.md

 ## Awards
 ---
-  - __Junior Research Fellowship__ by Council of Scientific & Industrial Research (CSIR), India 2019-24
+  - __Junior Research Fellowship__ by Council of Scientific & Industrial Research (CSIR), India 2019-21
+  - __Senior Research Fellowship__ by Council of Scientific & Industrial Research (CSIR), India 2021-24

 ## Projects
 ---

-### Asynchronous discontinuous-Galerkin schemes
+### Asynchronous discontinuous-Galerkin method
-The idea is to introduce asynchrony to the discontinuous-Galerkin schemes while doing time integration and analyse the stability, convergence and performance of the new formulation.
-And finally implement it in C++/Fortran to get a highly scalable DG-based solver for PDEs.
+The idea is to introduce asynchrony to the discontinuous-Galerkin method at a mathematical level while solving time-dependent partial differential equation in a distributed memory setting, analyze the stability, accuracy of the new formulation, and demnstrate its scalability.
+The final goal is to develop a highly scalable DG-based PDE solver for massively parallel supercomputers.

 ---